Opla/joinUs/README.md

 #### You are an ES2018 lover, a Pythonist, a NLP enthusiast ?

-# To apply ?
+# How to apply ?

-just add an issue or create a PR in one of these repos:
+It is easy : just add an issue or create a PR in one of these repos:

 ### The Open chatbot builder